Dr. Eva Andersson-Dubin: Her Daily Health Habits After Beating Cancer

 INTERVIEW WITH DR. EVA ANDERSSON-DUBIN:

-You opened the Dubin Breast Center, located in Mount Sinai, over a year ago.
+You opened the Dubin Breast Center, located in Mount Sinai.
 What inspired you to incorporate integrative medicine and what is offered to patients?

 A. The whole idea is you feel you are taking care of the whole person, not just the breast cancer.
 Relaxation is incorporated with massage.
 The massage isn’t traditional massage; it’s specific for patients where the neck, scalp and feet can be done during ultrasound.
 Jennifer Ashton, who is our staff masseuse, is also breast cancer survivor.
 She works on chemo patients while they are being treated and anxiety-ridden patients who are waiting to see the doctor, although none of our patients are kept waiting long.
 Jennifer is full-time and has four volunteer masseuses under her, learning from her specific techniques.
 So we have five massage therapists at the center.
 They also provide meditation and listen to patients.